ESG

 ESG practices into their strategies, aligning with ethical standards.

-Challenges and Future Prospects of ESG
+Challenges and Future

-As ESG
+As

-can change its future trajectory.
+that can change its future trajectory.
 Some challenges are-

-The illusion of sustainability
+· Greenwashing: The illusion of

-Some companies claim their products
+Some companies claim

-survey by EY shows that 85% of investors see greenwashing as a growing problem (13).
+practices.
+A recent survey by EY shows that 85% of investors see greenwashing

+as a growing problem (13).
 This occurs when companies exaggerate their

 ESG reports to appear more sustainable to investors than they are.
 This